 A Penguin teacher's guide.
 See also The Red Pony Rides Again.

 A unit on Robert Louis Stevenson's famous novel.
-See also Teacher Review of Robert Louis Stevenson's Treasure Island and Vocabulary from Treasure Island.
+See also Teacher Review of Robert Louis Stevenson's Treasure Island.

 A teacher's study guide for Roll Of Thunder, Hear My Cry by Mildred D. Taylor complete with 4 lesson plans and information about Taylor.

 An extensive unit from Yale-New Haven Teachers Institute for this classic work by J. R. R. Tolkien.
 See also Ideas for Teachers from the Tolkien Society.

 A Teacher's Guide with ten lesson plans for this book by Leo Tolsty.